-A meta-analysis of the aforementioned randomized, controlled trials by Wu et al suggests that while BT significantly improves AQLQ scores, there were more respiratory adverse events and hospitalizations for respiratory adverse events with BT than with medications or with placebo.
+A meta-analysis of the aforementioned randomized, controlled trials by Wu, et al, suggests that while BT significantly improves AQLQ scores, there were more respiratory adverse events and hospitalizations for respiratory adverse events with BT than with medications or with placebo.

-Studies at five year follow up have reported BT to be safe (stable pulmonary function test and no bronchiectasis on chest CT) with persistent reductions in asthma exacerbation rates and/or emergency department visits/hospitalizations.
-13-15 The complexity and uncertainties in the selection of patients for BT require a multidisciplinary team approach at asthma centers with high volumes of severe asthma patients and a high level of experience in interventional pulmonology procedures.
+Studies at 5 year follow up have reported BT to be safe (stable pulmonary function test and no bronchiectasis on chest CT) with persistent reductions in asthma exacerbation rates and/or emergency department visits/hospitalizations.
+The complexity and uncertainties in the selection of patients for BT require a multidisciplinary team approach at asthma centers with high volumes of severe asthma patients and a high level of experience in interventional pulmonology procedures.
+The complexity are stable pulmonology procedures.